phdonner/phdonner/README.md

     # Render Markdown content in Visual Studio Code (or any VT100 compatible console):
     Show-Markdown -Path .\page.md

-    # Render Markdown content to be displayed the current browser:
+    # Render Markdown content to be displayed with the current browser:
     Show-Markdown -Path .\page.md -UseBrowser

 Even more useful is the conversion command `ConvertFrom-Markdown` which translates a Markdown page into HTML usable at your WWW site.
 Here you are: